course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 Finally, add a sign with a link to the textual plan.
 The whole thing has a QR code and an NFC sticker.
-Since the typewriter was already out, I quickly laminated the sign and ran it through the typewriter.
+Since the typewriter was already ready, I laminated the sign and quickly ran it through the typewriter.

 The end result looks like this: